tbaggett/xfgloss/README.md

 Some of the properties added by XFGloss already exist on some XF components.
 For example, the **BackgroundColor** property is available on many XF components.
 In such cases, XFGloss adds those properties to other XF components that didn't previously offer them.
 Other properties like the **BackgroundGradient** property are completely new to the XF environment.

+Here's a brief description of the properties added/expanded by XFGloss:

 ---

 **AccessoryType (iOS only):** XFGloss.CellGlossAccessoryType enum value